Concepts and Architecture

 - Aborted - The experiment ran and was manually or programmatically terminated.

 - Published - The experiment is read-only.
-Publishing an experiment set its state (status) to Published.
 Publish an experiment to prevent changes to its inputs and outputs.
 Later, you can clone a Published experiment, and make changes to the newly cloned experiment.

 The Trains Python Client package is an SDK making the Trains backend service available to you in your Python experiment scripts.
 It is composed of classes and methods providing control over your experiments (Tasks) and all the parts of an experiment, such as artifacts (input models, output models, model snapshots, and other artifacts), logging (automagical and explicit reporting), hyperparameters, configurations, and class enumeration.

-For detailed information about the Trains Python Client package, see the Trains Configuration Reference section.
+For detailed information about the Trains Python Client package, see the Trains Python Client Reference section.

 The Trains Server is the backend service infrastructure for Trains.
 It allows multiple users to collaborate and manage their experiments.
 Trains Server is composed of the following:

 - Web server including the Trains Web-App (UI) which is our user interface for tracking, comparing, and managing experiments.